 Strong Renters’ Market

-Another reason for the strong demand for rental property in Charleston-North Charleston is due to the imbalance between demand and supply.
+Another reason for the strong demand for rental property in Charleston-North Charleston is due to the consistent imbalance between demand for housing and supply.

 Key Market Stats: